nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * Existing remark will be updated to the input remark.

 Examples:
-*  `remark 1 r/` Edits the phone number and email address of the 1st patient to be `91234567` and `johndoe@example.com` respectively.
+*  `remark 1 r/` Edit the remark of the 1st patient to be blank.
-*  `remark 2 r/Chronic diabetic, monthly insulin pick up` Edits the name of the 2nd patient to be `Betsy Crower` and clears all existing tags.
+*  `remark 2 r/Chronic diabetic, monthly insulin pick up` Edits the remark of the 2nd patient to be `Chronic diabetic, monthly insulin pick up`.

 ### Locating patients by name: `find`